 1a.
 Who are you?
 What is your name or online alias, and what is your age?

 2a.
 Have you roleplayed before, and if so, who and where?
 If you're new, how'd you find us?
 If you play here or previously played here, please list all of your current or most recent characters.
-If you're requesting a 7th or 8th character slot, say so here.

-Your Profile, Advantages, and Disadvantages (Flaws) are your face on the MUSH.
+B. CHARACTER SUMMARY Your Profile, Advantages, and Disadvantages (Flaws) are your face on the MUSH.
 They tell people who you are, what you can do, and what you stumble at.
 Please remove all examples before submitting the application form.
 (For example --> Name: Your character's name.
 18 character limit, no special letters. <-- should simply read --> Name: Link)

 2b.
 Character Type: What kind of character are you applying for?
 Categories are FCs (Canon Characters), OFCs (AU takes on canon characters), and OCs (Original Characters).

 If a +themelisting does not already exist for your character, you will have to write one yourself.
 This should be a concise description of the setting from which the character comes, and if it is a modified/non-canon theme it should usually explain how it diverges from the original.
-Additionally, we'd be interested in knowing if there are any series -- preferably but not necessarily existing in our standing +themelists -- that you'd be interested in seeing your theme mixing with as neighbors in the Multiverse.

 C. CHARACTER INFORMATION

 The following sections are for fleshing out and explaining your character to us, and are not "publicly visible fields".
 We're expecting to see the questions we ask in each field answered, but feel free to say more in any section you feel is appropriate.
 All C sections should be at least over 100 words of "strong" content - not filler.
 If you're looking for some prompting, check out Arthur Lowell's personality guide.

 This Space Left Intentionally Blank: Begin writing on 1c.